nexmo-community/sms-ibm-sentiment-php/README.md

 ## Running the App

-This sample app uses a `.env` file to provide the API key and URL.
+This sample app uses a `.env` file to provide the API key and URL to the IBM Tone Analyzer API.

 Copy the provided `.env.example` file to a new file called `.env`: